BUEC500C1/twitter-summarizer-rest-service-pntwari/README.md

 - twitter.py
 - makeimage.py
 - ffmpeg.py
+- basic.py

 Within main.py, there is a function processtwitter().
-This is the only thing needed to call the API.
+This is the central and brain of this procedure.

+However, calling is done through the end by calling the return url of what topic you would like to see a video for.
-For example: processtwitter(Boston) shall return a video called Boston.mp4.
-This video contains 3 most recent tweets regarding Boston.
+For example: 127.0.0.1/google returns, hypothecally, the most recent tweets regarding Google.
-This video is within the /results folder.
-It also returns the images used to create the video.

-The project is written in Python.
-It relies heavily on the twitter API, ffmpeg and the PIL library.
-Supporting codes are used to pull tweets and create the images
+All the previous functions are still done.
+A front end web end is added.